Where to See Puffins in Iceland

 Photo from Wikimedia, Creative Commons, by MosheA.
 No edits made.

-The final place in Iceland where you are guaranteed to see a great colony of Iceland’s favourite animal is on Grimsey Island, the only Icelandic territory north of the Arctic Circle.
-Most people visiting come only for the novelty of having their passport stamped with the proof they entered a polar region, and are surprised to find the wealth of birdlife present.
+The final place in Iceland where you are guaranteed to see a great colony of Iceland's favorite animal is Grimsey Island, the only Icelandic territory north of the Arctic Circle.
+Most people visiting come only for the novelty of having their passport stamped with the proof they entered a polar region and are surprised to find the wealth of birdlife present.

 Something to be aware of if planning a visit to Grimsey is that, because of how far north it is, the puffins tend to migrate a little earlier than in much of the rest of the country.
 While in September, there will certainly still be a few puffins at, say, Vestmannaeyjar, they are likely to have already left Grimsey by mid-August.

-Grimsey Island is easy to reach for any travellers to North Iceland; ferries run throughout the summer from Akureyri, and flights from its domestic airport go on throughout the year.
+Grimsey Island is easy to reach for any travelers to North Iceland; ferries run throughout the summer from Akureyri, and flights from its domestic airport go on throughout the year.

 Photo from Wikimedia, Creative Commons, by CGP Grey.
 No edits made.